VOLCANIC

 Gibbon Geyser Basin of Yellowstone

 Gibbon Geyser Basin adjoins Norris Basin to the southwest in direction of Madison Junction.
 The grassy, orchid filled Gibbon Meadows form the northern part of the basin, followed by the area around Gibbon Canyon in the south, both lined up along Gibbon River.
 Meadows, river, and canyon are named for Colonel John Gibbon, who participated in the 1872 Hayden Geological Survey of Yellowstone and firstly explored the region.
-He is even better known for his role in the Battle of the Little Bighorn and in the 1878 pursuit of Nez Perce bands led by Chief Joseph and Looking Glass.
+He is even better known for his role in the Battle of the Little Bighorn and in the 1878 pursuit of Nez Perce people led by Chief Joseph and Looking Glass.

 Geologically, the 8 km (5 miles) long Gibbon Canyon lies on the topographic margin of the Yellowstone Caldera.
 It marks the begin of the only major zone of hydrothermal activity that extends far from the caldera northward through Norris Geyser Basin, Roaring Mountain, Horseshoe Hill, and Mammoth Hot Springs.